 Here, we look at the flowers that create the most splendid, colourful and delicate displays right through to the gritty heart of Scotland’s natural landscape.
 The variety is vast and the effects are spectacular.
 Continue reading for some visionary wonders that will really get you in the mood for spring.

 Gorse – spectacular hillside hedge-like flower

-Gorse is a common type of flower and is widely seen in sandy, coastal soils and thin upland soils.
-It begins flowering occasionally during the late autumn season and continues to bloom throughout winter until flowering fully in spring.
-It’s hillside appearance differs from the flower seen up close.
+Widely seen in sandy, coastal soils, Gorse begins flowering occasionally during the late autumn season and continues to bloom throughout winter until flowering fully in spring.
+It’s hillside appearance is different when viewed close up.
 All together, gorse has a real shrubbery effect as if covering everything in its vicinity.
 However, if you look at this flower up close, it really is the most delicate and feminine looking flower.
 Evergreen gorse is tough, thorny and an excellent windbreak against the cold Scottish sea spray.
 However, its pretty buttercup yellow petals also makes it the prettiest countryside backdrop.

 In Scotland, farmers traditionally use gorse as a winter feed for cows, ponies and other livestock.
 And its party trick?
 It exudes a scent similar to that of a coconut when in full flower.

 Looking for that world famous purple spray across wild highland hills?
 Then you’re best searching out heather ling, also known as the native Scottish heather.
 This billowing and resilient evergreen mountain plant provides a comforting and nostalgic scene.
 Despite its tough appearance, the heather ling must be planted in a water-retentive soil and given an annual trim in order to thrive in all weathers.
 Heather Ling flowers from July to September making it a Scottish Highlands summer holiday postcard favourite.